mwiewior/bdg-sequila/docs/source/usage/usage.rst

     5     g5  20  58891302  58911192      +  19891   6728
     6     g6   7  42935021  42935136      +    116     64

+    sequila_disconnect(ss)
 .. note::

-    For more detailed instruction on how to work with SparkR API please consult `SparkR <https://spark.apache.org/docs/2.3.0/sparkr.html>`_ documentation.
+    For more detailed instruction on how to work with saprklyr API please consult `sparklyr <http://spark.rstudio.com/>`_ documentation.

 Integration over JDBC with SeQuiLa Thrift Server
 ################################################